For residents outside of Quebec, view our national edition1

 If this applies to you, then:

-- Review your will and beneficiary designations regularly and after a life event to make sure they still reflect your wishes, and amend or update them if need be.
+- review your will and beneficiary designations regularly and after a life event to make sure they still reflect your wishes, and amend or update them as needed.

-1 The content in this article is specific to residents of Quebec.
-You should consult your legal advisor.
-For all other provinces, refer to MK2269.
-2 It’s assumed that the home can be transferred tax free because of the principal residence exemption.
-3 If the last surviving parent isn’t capable of acting or dies without appointing a tutor in his or her will, a family counsel with court approval will appoint such tutor.
-4 See Wealth Transfer Strategy #4 (MK2145) for more information on qualified disability trusts.
-5 In Quebec, the appropriate beneficiaries we’re referring to are the married or civil union spouse, descendants, and ascendants of the owner.
+1 It’s assumed that the home can be transferred tax free because of the principal residence exemption.
+2 If the last surviving parent isn’t capable of acting or dies without appointing a tutor in the parent’s will, a family counsel with court approval will appoint a tutor.
+3 See “Considering insurance trusts and the annuity settlement option” for more information on qualified disability trusts.
+4 In Quebec, the appropriate beneficiaries we’re referring to are the married or civil union spouse, descendants, and ascendants of the owner.

 Manulife, Manulife Investment Management, the Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.